Using observations of escaping H/He to constrain the atmospheric composition of sub-Neptunes

 We note that an analogous issue exists when attempting to infer the opaque pressure level since it, like atmospheric metallicity, also cannot be constrained in the case of a featureless spectrum.
 The combination of these effects means that the likelihood is uninformative for cloud pressures below $\sim 10^{-3} - 10^{-2}$~bar and the posterior in this region of parameter space reflects that of the joint prior placed on metallicity and cloud pressure.
 To avoid unnecessarily biasing the results to low mean molecular weight, we limit the log-uniform prior on opaque pressure levels between $10^{-5}$ and $1$~bar.
-This way, approximately half of the prior space represents scenarios in which low-pressure aerosols mute all features, and the other half in which the featureless spectra can only be explained with high mean molecular weight.
-We encourage future theoretical studies on aerosols to also investigate the appropriate Bayesian priors on grey opacity source parameterisation for such inference studies.
+This way, approximately half of the prior volume represents scenarios in which low-pressure aerosols mute all features, and the other half in which the featureless spectra can only be explained with high mean molecular weight.
+We encourage future theoretical studies on aerosols to also investigate the appropriate choices in Bayesian prior volume for grey opacity source parameterisation for such inference studies.